-In the first few months after the start of immunotherapy, some patients can have a transient tumour flare (termed 'pseudo progression' or an immune response).
+In the first few months after the start of immunotherapy, some patients can experience transient tumour flare (termed "pseudo progression" or an immune response).
 This may manifest as growth of existing lesions or the development of new lesions prior to later tumour regression.
-While this is rare, ( $\sim$ 5%), continuing treatment and performing a second scan 4 to 6 weeks later to confirm progression may be considered, particularly if the patient is believed to be deriving clinical benefit.
+While this is rare (~5%), continuing treatment and performing a second scan 4 to 6 weeks later to confirm progression may be considered, particularly if the patient remains well.